twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **IncludeLoclCommon** – Used with **Localized Forms (locl): Common Localized Forms (CAT, NLD, TRK, ROM)**.
 This feature is generated for Catalan (CAT) to replace l· with the character from *Latin Extended-A*, Dutch (NLD and FLE) to replace ij and íj́ with its own ligatures, Turkish (TRK) to replace i for case sensitivity and Romanian (ROM) or Moldavian (MOL) to replace ş and ţ with ș and ț.
 * **IncludeLoclCustom** – Used with **Localized Forms (locl): Custom Localized Forms (loclLANG)**.
 This feature is useful for some languages, e.g. Hungarian (HUN) or Polish (POL) to reverse slant or rotate the acute in áéíóú or ćńóśź or French (FRA) to change the metrics for thin space.
 * **IncludeMedi** – Used with **Medial Forms (medi, med2)**.
 This feature uses several medial characters from the *Arabic* ranges of Unicode.
 * **IncludeNalt** – Used with **Other Forms and Variants: Alternate Annotation Forms (nalt)**.
-This feature uses the circled numbers and Latin alphabet from the **Enclosed Alphanumerics** block of Unicode and initial, isolated, medial or terminal forms of Arabic letters.
+This feature uses circled letters and numbers from the **Enclosed Alphanumerics** block of Unicode and initial, isolated, medial or terminal forms of Arabic letters.
 * **IncludeOnum** – Used with **Numerals: Oldstyle Figures (onum)**.
 In order to generate this feature, the PostScript name for each glyph should have `.onum` at the end.
 * **IncludeOrdinals** – Used with **Other Forms and Variants: Ordinals (ordn)**.
 * **IncludeOrdinalsExt** – Used with **Other Forms and Variants: Ordinals (ordn): Extended (use .ordn or .sups for all letters)**.